oasis-open/odata-rapid/docs/spec/rapid-pro-batch.md

 Multiple operations can be grouped into an atomicity group.
 Requests within an atomicity group either all succeed, or all fail.

+For services using an RDBMS as their data source, this means that all requests within an atomicity group form a single transaction.
+If at least one operation fails, all operations are reverted using `ROLLBACK WORK`.

+Services not backed by an RDBMS need not provide this feature.

 **Body:**

 ```json